Amit0617/ethRPCtoREST/README.md

-### ethRPCtoREST - RESTful interface for execution layer apis
+# ethRPCtoREST - RESTful interface for execution layer apis

-But why? what's ethereum?
+Basically, you can query the network nodes and interact with them just through your browser.

 Still clueless?
-Explainer for where does it fits the equation - https://amit0617.hashnode.dev/web2-to-web3-in-one-shot
+Explainer for where does it fits the equation - https://amit0617.hashnode.dev/web2-to-web3-in-one-shot and slides no. 8 and 9 of the [ppt](https://drive.google.com/file/d/1RoFP3nbU8xhzfa7nP6B5SioDfrzaMao-/view)

-### API SPEC
+## API SPEC

 `openapi.yaml` consists of OPEN API specification for the REST API.
 It can also be found at https://app.swaggerhub.com/apis-docs/AMITMISHRA0617/EthereumAPIs/1.0.0#